ibm-cloud-docs/BlockStorage/index.md

         </tbody>
 </table>

-Choosing the {{site.data.keyword.blockstorageshort}} that is right for your workload is important, and equally important is how to avoid bottlenecks.
+**Authorized hosts**

+Another factor to consider is the number of hosts that are using your volume.
+If there's a single host that is accessing the volume, it can be difficult to realize the maximum IOPS available, especially at extreme IOPS counts (10,000s).
+If your workload requires high throughput, it would be best to configure at least a couple servers to access your volume to avoid a single-server bottleneck.

+**Network connection**

 The speed of your Ethernet connection must be faster than the expected maximum throughput from your volume.
-Generally, you shouldn't expect to saturate your Ethernet connection beyond 70% of the available bandwidth.
-For example, if you have 6,000 IOPS and are using a 16 KB block size, the volume is capable of approximately 94 MB per second.
-If you have a 1 Gbps Ethernet connection to your LUN, it will become a bottleneck when your servers attempt to use the maximum available throughput.
-It's because 70 percent of the theoretical limit of a 1 Gbps Ethernet connection (125 MB per second) would only allow for 88 MB per second.
+Generally, don't expect to saturate your Ethernet connection beyond 70% of the available bandwidth.
+For example, if you have 6,000 IOPS and are using a 16 KB block size, the volume can handle approximately 94 MBps throughput.
+If you have a 1 Gbps Ethernet connection to your LUN, it becomes a bottleneck when your servers attempt to use the maximum available throughput.
+It's because 70 percent of the theoretical limit of a 1 Gbps Ethernet connection (125 MB per second) would allow for 88 MB per second only.

-Another factor to consider is the number of hosts that are using your volume.
-If there's a single host that is accessing the volume it may be difficult to realize the maximum IOPS available, especially at extreme IOPS counts (10,000s).
-If your workload requires high throughput, it would be best to configure at least two or three servers to access your volume to avoid a single-server bottleneck.

 To achieve maximum IOPS, adequate network resources need to be in place.
-Other considerations include private network usage outside of storage and host side and application-specific tunings (IP stack, queue depths, and so on).
+Other considerations include private network usage outside of storage and host side and application-specific tunings (IP stack or queue depths, and other settings).